 There is an add-on by Richard Zach for adding vertical or diagonal lines of dots for “missing” parts of proofs, see here.

 - An older, less flexible but still highly functional, alternative is provided by proof.sty (Makoto Tatsuta, originally 1990, and now in version 3.1).
 Again there is an old LaTeX for Logicians User Guide to proof.sty.

-For Fitch-style layouts, there are three packages
+For Fitch-style layouts, there are five packages

 - The best of the older packages is fitch.sty (Johan Klüwer, 2003): there is also a short guide to the first steps of using this package (Ang Tong, 2005), and an demonstration here of how to set the sort of example illustrated below.
 But you’ll need to dig inside the style file to see further commands.